cscart/docs/en/user_guide/users/vendors/product_approval.rst

     **Vendors** are available only in **Multi-Vendor**.

+Some store owners may want to check the products of their vendors before they appear in the store.

 If you want to be able to approve/disapprove vendors' products, activate and configure the **Vendor Data Premoderation** add-on under **Add-ons → Manage add-ons**.
 Otherwise you won't find the **Product approval** section.

 ===============================